Exporting event data to Sophos Central

-You can send Sophos Linux Sensor (SLS) alert data to Sophos Central.
+You can send Sophos Linux Sensor (SLS) alert and event data to Sophos Central.

 Overview

-When you send SLS alert data to Sophos Central, detection output is accessible in the Data Lake and the Threat Analysis Center.
-Within Live Discover, you can search for alerts in the Data Lake but not on the endpoint.
+When you send SLS event data to Sophos Central, detection output is accessible in the Sophos Central console.
+Alert data is shown in the Threat Analysis Center as detection events and may generate cases.
+Within Live Discover, you can search for alerts and metaevents in the Data Lake but not on the endpoint.
 See Live Discover.

 SLS is licensed per device.
 However, your Sophos Central Devices view and license count won't reflect your SLS instances.
 You also won't see your SLS devices in Server Protection.
 This is because SLS can send detection details and alerts to, but isn't managed by, Sophos Central.